Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 Through the teleporter and out the other side to a brand new location.
 Time to go exploring.
 Exploring the tropical island I found a journal that talked about a locked vault and a mysterious orb that would gain or lose weight as it was moved from room to room.
 There is mention of a hourglass, so it's likely that we need to move quickly, possibly in the fewest number of moves.

 Orb puzzle consisted of a simple 4x4 grid.
 Each room had a number or a symbol associated with it.
-Inspecting the orb reveled the number 22.
+Inspecting the orb revealed the number 22.
 The vault door had the number 30 carved into it.

 One quick map later...
 ```